 The best way to protect your children from vaccine-preventable diseases is to vaccinate them.
 It sounds simple enough, but there are many questions that arise with vaccines, among them: Which vaccines does your child need?
 When does your child need to be vaccinated?
 Which diseases do vaccines protect against?

 WebMD has simplified the immunization process with an up-to-date, at-your-fingertips vaccination guide.
 This handy checklist outlines the vaccines your child needs at birth and throughout the teenage years.

 Our vaccine checklist includes the latest immunization guidelines as recommended by the Centers for Disease Control (CDC).

 When your child is due for a flu vaccine, keep in mind that the flu strain is different every season, and so is the flu vaccine.
-The flu shot can – and should – be given every year in the fall season, starting at six months of age.
+The vaccine can - and should - be given every year in the fall season, starting at six months of age.

 Birth All newborns should receive their first hepatitis B (HepB) vaccine before leaving the hospital.
 Hepatitis B is a contagious liver disease caused by infection with hepatitis B virus.

 At two months, several other vaccines are also recommended.

 The first dose of the diphtheria, tetanus, pertussis vaccine (DTaP).
 Diphtheria and pertussis (whooping cough) are spread via human contact; tetanus (lockjaw) enters the body through cuts or wounds.
 Children typically get five doses of this vaccine at the recommended ages of 2 months, 4 months, 6 months, 15 to 18 months, and a booster at 4 to 6 years of age.
 It is not licensed for use in children older than 7.